Agrobiodiversity Summer School 2020

 The Agrobiodiversity Summer School consists of a preparatory phase and a 10-days study week.
-In the preparatory phase (April-July 2020) you will elaborate on a core aspect of agrobiodiversity and conduct a case study related to the local agrobiodiversity of your home country or place of study.
+In the preparatory phase (April-July 2021) you will elaborate on a core aspect of agrobiodiversity and conduct a case study related to the local agrobiodiversity of your home country or place of study.
 You will report the results of this phase in our online agrobiodiversity wiki and present it during the study week.
-In 2020, the 10-days study week will take place in the mountainous area of Switzerland (Wergenstein) from August 10th to 19th.
+In 2021, the 10-days study week will take place in the mountainous area of Switzerland (Wergenstein) in July or August.
 After successful completion of the course, you will be awarded 4 ECTS.

 Participation Fee: Accommodation, food and excursions will be arranged for you.
 However, all participants will have to make a contribution of CHF 250.